tilde-research/aurora-release/README.md

 # Aurora

 Aurora is an optimizer for non-square matrices that achieves more effective utilization of MLP neurons.
-It modifies Muon's update for non-square weight matrices: instead of `polar(G)`, which inherits non-uniform left-singular row norms, Aurora iteratively approximates a projection onto the intersection of the row oblique and Steifel manifolds, giving more uniform updates without sacrificing polar factor precision.
+Instead of `polar(G)`, which inherits non-uniform left-singular row norms, Aurora iteratively approximates a projection onto the intersection of the row oblique and Steifel manifolds, giving more balanced updates without sacrificing polar factor precision.
 For square matrices Aurora reduces to the standard Muon update.

 ### Code structure